In Association with Amazon.com

 Villy Sørensen (1929-2001)

 Danish philosopher, short-story writer, and essayist, a modernist storyteller with an absurdist flavor.
-In the tradition of his great countryman Hans Christian Andersen, Villy Sørensen developed his philosophical and psychological views as an integral part of his fiction.
-Sørensen explored the realms of the fantastic, and the individual's confrontation with the unknown parts of self.
-His style is misleadingly clear but hides a multi-layered and ironic interpretation of the world.
-Sørensen's psychological insights have invited comparison with those of Franz Kafka.
+In the tradition of his great countryman Hans Christian Andersen, Villy Sørensen developed his philosophical and psychological positions as an integral part of his fiction.
+The style is misleadingly clear but hides a multi-layered and ironic interpretation of the world.
+Sørensen's psychological insights have invited comparison with those of Franz Kafka, but as a philosopher he was more influenced by Søren Kierkegaard

-""We never get any food now, because she says there's a tiger in the kitchen.
+"You know, your mother will carry out her ideas, never mine, he said, and sighed.
+"We never get any food now, because she says there's a tiger in the kitchen.
 Of course, I wanted to go in and chase it out, but she has locked the door and hidden the key.
 I was just reading about tigers in the encyclopædia.
-There is plenty about them, but nothing about them living kitchens."" (in Tiger in the Kitchen and Other Strange Stories by Villy Sørensen, translated by Maureen Neiiendam, 1957, p.
+There is plenty about them, but nothing about them living kitchens."
+(Tiger in the Kitchen and Other Strange Stories by Villy Sørensen, translated from the Danish by Maureen Neiiendam, with an introduction by Angus Wilson, Freeport, N.Y.: Books for Libraries Press, 1969, p.
 3)

 Villy Sørensen was born in Frederiksberg, near Copenhagen, the son of Johannes Peder Sørensen, a railway conductor, and Anna Mathilde Thomsen.
-He attended the Vestre Borgerdydskole, and graduated in 1947.
-Sørensen then studied philosophy at the University of Copenhagen and the University of Freiburg.
+Part of his growing-up years occurred during the Nazi occupation of Denmark.
+Sørensen attended the Vestre Borgerdydskole, and graduated in 1947.
+He then studied philosophy at the University of Copenhagen and the University of Freiburg, but dropped out in 1954.

 Sørensen received several awards, including the Danish Critics Prize (1959), Danish Academy Prize (1962), Gyldendal Prize (1965), Nathansen Award (1969), Holberg Medal (1973), Brandes Prize (1973), Steffens Prize (1974), Nordic Council Prize (1974), Amalienborg Prize (1977), Hans Christian Andersen Award (1983), Swedish Academy Nordic Prize (1986), Poul Henningsen Prize (1987), Wilster Prize (1988), and Paul Hammerich Prize (1994).
 Sørensen had an honorary degree from the University of Copenhagen.

 Vejrdage (1980) is a collection of reflections in verse and prose in the form of diary entries from the summer of 1979.
 One of the central themes is the way words change or extend their meanings.
-Søren Kierkegaard, German existentialism and the writings of Martin Heidegger have deeply influenced Sørensen's vision of the divided self of the modern individual.
-His philosophically orientated writings include Digtere og dæmoner (1959), Hverken-eller (1961), and Jesus og Kristus (1992).
+Søren Kierkegaard, German existentialism, and the writings of Martin Heidegger have deeply influenced Sørensen's vision of the divided self of the modern individual.
+His philosophically orientated writings include Digtere og dæmoner (1959, Poets and Demons), Hverken-eller (1961, Neither-Nor), and Jesus og Kristus (1992).
 During a stay in Vienna, he became interested in the self-portraits of the Expressionist painter and draughtsman Egon Schiele (1890-1918), who died in the influenze epidemic of 1918.

 Unlike many of his Norwegan or Swedish colleagues, Sørensen did not sympathize with the radical movements of the 1960s, but felt closer to the cultural tradition, which was associated with the classical ideals of order, balance and moderation.
 When the New Left saw that freedom is a matter of communal interaction, Sørensen considered freedom as individual's personal fulfilment.
 He argued in his essay collections Den gyldne middlelvej (1979) and Demokratiet og kunsten (1988) that human life can best flourish at some distance from both Marxist-Leninist socialism and unregulated capitalism.
 However, Uprør fra midten (1978, Revolt from the Center), a political vision of the future, co-authored with Niels I Meyer and K. Helweg-Pedersen, provoked a heated debate and accusations of totalitarian views.
 The writers suggested that the political establishment should launch a reform of the welfare state before the radical fringe seized the initiative.

-For further reading: Ninka interviewer Villy Sørensen igen by Anne Wolden-Ræthinge (2020); Villy Sørensen og kulturkonservatismen by Kasper Støvring (2011); 'The Body Doubled.
+For further reading: The Social Life of Fairytale Language: (In)Competent Speakers in Hans Christian Andersen and Villy Sørensen by Sarah Bienko Eriksen (2024); Saglighedens lidenskab: om forholdet mellem K.E.
+Løgstrup og Villy Sørensen by Steen Tullberg (2022); Ninka interviewer Villy Sørensen igen by Anne Wolden-Ræthinge (2020); Villy Sørensen og kulturkonservatismen by Kasper Støvring (2011); 'The Body Doubled.
 Villy Sørensen's "Duo" and the Truth of the Body' by Nathaniel Kramer, in Norlit 2009, August 6-9, (2009); Det etiske kunstværk: Villy Sørensens poetik og litterære kritik by Kasper Støvring (2006); Midtens vovestykke: Om Villy Sørensens essayistiske forfatterskab by Carl Steen Pedersen (2000); 'Sørensen, Villy' by Vivian Greene-Gantzberg, in Encyclopedia of The Essay, edited Tracy Chevalier (1997); 'The Comic Conception of Reality.
 The Relationship between the Comic, Language, and Cognition in the Works of Villy Sørensen' by Catarina Testa, in Scandinavian Studies, LXIV (1992): 'Villy Sørensen,' in A History of Danish Literature, edited by Sven H. Rossel (1992); 'Sørensen, Villy' by S.H.R.
 [Sven H. Rossel], in Columbia Dictionary of Modern European Literature, edited Jean-Albert Bédé and William B. Edgerton (1980); Litterær arkæologi.
 Studier i Villy Sørensens Formynderfortællinger by Jørgen Bonde Jensen (1978); Villy Sørensen.
 En ideologi-kritisk analyse by Ebbe Sønderriis (1972); A History of Danish Literature by P.M.
 Mitchell (1971)

 Selected works: